enhance-dev/enhance.dev/app/docs/md/elements/index.md

 ## Declare

-Once your element is to your liking, you can use it anywhere else in your project just like HTML — by declaring its custom element tag (which is dervied from its file name).
+Once your element is to your liking, you can use it anywhere else in your project just like HTML — by declaring its custom element tag (which is derived from its file name).

 <doc-code filename="app/pages/index.html">